blain-crawford/Algorithms/README.md

     - Examples for inputs and outputs
     - Solution
 11. maxSubArray
     - Instructions and Constraints
     - Examples for inputs and outputs
     - Solution
+12. lengthOfLastWord
+    - Instructions and Constraints
+    - Examples for inputs and outputs
+    - Solution